Revolutionary Action Movement: Influence of Maoism and Maoist ethics

 Some RAM activists saw themselves as an all-black cadre of Mao's Red Army, and related their black freedom struggle to Mao's strategy of encircling capitalist countries to challenge imperialism.
 In solidarity and fighting alongside anti-colonial struggles in China, Zanzibar, Cuba, Vietnam, Indonesia, and Algeria, RAM activists saw themselves as playing a global role.

-Some RAM materials about their revolutionary code of ethics take quotations nearly verbatim from The Little Red Book.
-When Robert F. Williams, chairman of RAM, came back from his exile in China, he also emphasized that all young black revolutionaries must "…undergo personal and moral transformation.
+RAM modeled its Code of Cadres on the "Three Main Rules of Discipline" section of Quotations from Chairman Mao Zedong.
+When Robert F. Williams, chairman of RAM, came back from his exile in China, he also emphasized that all young black revolutionaries must "...undergo personal and moral transformation.
 There is a need for a stringent revolutionary code of moral ethics.
 Revolutionaries are instruments of righteousness."

+RAM's text The World Black Revolution included Mao on its cover, along with Robert F. Williams.

 RAM called for a "cultural revolution" of sorts: one that would purge the slave mentality from black people in the United States.
 They were for the creation of a new, revolutionary culture through the reclamation of African aesthetics, creation of art only in the service of the revolution, and active attempt to root out habits, traditions, customs, and philosophies taught to black people by white oppressors.